Physical Therapist Assistant: Duties, Pay + How to Become One

 A physical therapist assistant (PTA) works with a physical therapist (PT) in clinics or other medical settings to implement treatment plans and provide patient care to those suffering from conditions affecting their mobility.
 During their work, PTAs help PTs carry out rehabilitation plans so patients regain strength, recover from surgery, improve athletic performance, or heal from an injury or disease.

-What is a physical therapist assistant (PTA)?
+What is a physical therapist assistant?

-Physical therapist assistant vs. Physical therapist
+Physical therapist assistant vs. physical therapist

 A PT must possess a doctoral degree in physical therapy, while a PTA is only required to have an associate degree from a PTA program or a bachelor's degree in a related field, such as kinesiology.
 A PTA carries out therapies and implements plans devised by a physical therapist.